Event-by-Event Multiplicity Cumulants as Probes of Partonic Energy Loss and Phase Structure in Au+Au Collisions within a Modified HIJING Model: Results and discussions

-Figure 4 shows the dependence of the ratio of the second to first charged hadron cumulants on the probability distribution (FIG.~\ref{fig:1}).
+The figure demonstrates that at lower energies parton energy loss mechanism doesn`t dominate, but at ultrarelativistic energies ($>$100 GeV/nucleon) parton energy loss across all considered models becomes sufficiently pronounced for fluctuations to serve as a viable probe of the properties of the medium produced in heavy-ion collisions.
+Specifically, at the highest RHIC energies, the measured net-charge and net-baryon number fluctuations align well with hot-medium parton energy loss models, particularly those incorporating finite-size effects.
+Furthermore, in contrast to net-charges fluctuations - which decrease with increasing collision energy - multiplicity fluctuations scale with the rising temperature driven by parton energy loss in the hot and dense medium, making them an effective observable for probing QGP formation.
+This effect becomes increasingly pronounced with rising collision energy.
+Figure \ref{fig:3} shows the dependence of the ratio of the second to first charged hadron cumulants on the probability distribution (Fig.~\ref{fig:1}).
 The parameters of this distribution are: $(\sqrt{s_{NN}})_{b}=120$~GeV, $\sigma^2=20$~ GeV.
 This dependence was analyzed in 3 different kinematic regions: \begin{enumerate} \item $|y|<0.5$; $0.2<p_{T}<2.0$ GeV/c. \item $|y|<1.0$; $0.2<p_{T}<2.0$ GeV/c. \item $|y|<1.0$; $0<p_{T}<2.0$ GeV/c. \end{enumerate}

-Figure 5 shows the same information, but the ratio of the third cumulant to the second cumulant is considered.
+Figure \ref{fig:4} shows the same information, but the ratio of the third cumulant to the second cumulant is considered.

-From the figures, it is evident that charged hadron multiplicity fluctuations can indicate the presence of a binodal and first-order phase transition, regardless of the cumulant order, but for the ratio of the third cumulant to the second the response is more pronounced .
-Moreover, with an extension of the examined kinematic region, the difference in behavior of charged hadron multiplicity fluctuations in the vicinity of the phase transition becomes more significant.